-All of our clinicians are highly trained professionals.
+All of our clinicians are trained professionals.
 We offer a peer mentor support network.
 Our network of counselors are knowledgeable on several areas of support including mental health counseling, gender affirming support and family counseling.
+To schedule or request a consultation with one of our therapists or coaches, please call or text: 720.788.0451.

 I am a queer/nonbinary bicultural somatic psychotherapist, clinical consultant, and social justice educator.
 I have over a decade of experience in the mental health field supporting queer/trans teens, young adults, and their loved ones.
 I support folks in using both body and mind to explore their place in the world, navigate layers of who and where they come from, and in getting creative about access to resilience, support, and play.